antaalt/shader-validator/README.md

 * `shader-validator.severity`: Select minimal log severity for linting.
 * `shader-validator.includes`: All custom includes for linting.
 * `shader-validator.defines`: All custom macros and their values for linting.

+## Platform support

+This extension is supported on every platform, but some limitations are to be expected on some:
+- Windows: full feature set.
+- Mac & Linux: Rely on WASI version of server, same as web, see web support for limitations.

 ## Web support